Bowditch (crater)

 Bowditch is described in the Apollo 15 Preliminary Science Report, along with Lacus Solitudinis to the south, as a significant volcanic feature:

 On the southwest wall of the oblong crater (Bowditch) is a distinct "strand line," marking the highest level reached by lava before cooling and withdrawal.
 A faint trace of this line exists in other parts of the wall.
 A prominent terrace (around all except the southern part of the outer edges of the floor) marks another state in the subsidence of the lava.

+This formation is named after American astronomer and mathematician Nathaniel Bowditch (1773-1848).
+Its designation was formally adopted by the International Astronomical Union in 1976.

 Nearby craters

 Near the southern rim of this formation, at the northern edge of the Lacus Solitudinus, are four tiny craters that have been assigned individual names by the IAU.
 These are listed below.